 When looking for a director, the Governance and Social Responsibility Committee analyzes candidates based on the skills and the qualities that the Board of Directors is looking and takes into account the needs for composition of the committees, without bias regarding any designated group.
 No target has yet been fixed other than with respect to gender diversity, the choice of candidates being more linked to the needs of the Corporation, the experience, the judgment, the values, the skills and personal qualities of the candidates.
-For the time being, the different aspects of diversity in a broader sense at the Board of Directors level are under analysis in order to design an appropriate framework to support concrete strategies in that respect.
+For the time being, the different aspects of diversity in a broader sense at the Board of Directors level are under analysis in order to design and implement concrete strategies in that respect.
 The Corporation has adopted similar principles regarding research and hiring of senior executives.

-As of the date hereof, 45.5% of the directors form part of the designated groups; all of them are women.
-In addition, 48.1% of senior executives form part of the designated groups where 44.4% of senior executives are women and 3.7% are members of Visible Minorities.
+As of the date hereof, 50.0% of the directors form part of the designated groups; all of them are women.
+In addition, 43.5% of senior executives are members of the designated groups and are women, and one person is a member of visible minorities.

-Won nen Persons disabili Aborig peop Membe Visib Minori le Member the LGB commu TQ+ Total Number of persons who are members of more than one Number % Number % Number % Number % Number % number group Board of Directors 5 45.5% 5 Senior executives 12 44.4% - 1 3.7% - 13
+Won nen Persons disabili Aborigi peop Membe Visib Minori le Member the LGB commu TQ+ Total Number of persons who are members of more than one Number % Number % Number % Number % Number % number group Board of Directors 5 50.0% 5 Senior executives 9 39.1% 1 4.3% 10